dstettler/dstettler/README.md

 And of course, email, which is in my profile description (and I prefer if I've not talked with you before! keeps the spambots out :P ).

-Hope you enjoy perusing my barren profile :)
+Hope you enjoy perusing my profile :)

 <a href="https://raw.githubusercontent.com/dstettler/dstettler/master/F292BCFDBC8C87D4B4E24220285E007E82A5CE8C.asc">My (old) PGP Key</a>